StarRocks/starrocks/docs/en/sql-reference/sql-statements/table_bucket_part_index/SELECT.md

 #### Like Operator

-This operator is used to compare to a string. ''matches a single character,'%' matches multiple characters.
+This operator is used to compare to a string. '_' (underscore) matches a single character, '%' matches multiple characters.
 The parameter must match the complete string.
 Typically, placing'%'at the end of a string is more practical.

 Examples: